 As you engage in all these exercises, notice the places of your face and body that we rarely (or never) touch.
 Notice how you give and receive of yourself at the same time.
 Notice the feelings arising within you; how does physical contact with yourself make you feel?
 Remember to be compassionate with your feelings and your needs.
 We are all human and it is our sense of touch that we can’t live without; that we need to nurture and cultivate for our overall wellbeing.

-Reclaiming our sense of touch may be somewhat of a revolutionary act.
-Throughout history, a lot of shame and guilt has been associated with it; and the body itself has been used as a vessel for both cultural and social control.
+Throughout history, a lot of shame and guilt has been associated with our sense of touch; and the body itself has been used as a vessel for both cultural and social control.
 The internalization of these negative messages and feelings about our bodies, leads to negative affects on our overall wellbeing.
 The way to reclaim our sense of touch is to cultivate and nurture an environment within us based on acceptance, value, care and pleasure, dependent on our own selves.
-Often times, we are perpetuated with ideas that these can only come from external forces, which ultimately makes us dependent on others for touch.
+Often times, we are perpetuated with ideas that these can only come from external forces, which ultimately makes us dependent on others.
 This is unhealthy.
 When we take pleasure into our hands and learn to satisfy our own needs, we expand within our bodies, minds and emotional experiences; and we reclaim our full Self.
 This also makes us less dependent on others for our intimate connections, and in turn, we become more discerning about choosing our partners; leading us towards happier, healthier and more emotionally and spiritually fulfilling personal relationships.

 Cover Art: Sotiris Bougas Photography